luftfartsverket/reqstool-python-poetry-plugin/README.md

 Import decorators:

 ```
-from reqstool-decorators.decorators.decorators import Requirements, SVCs
+from reqstool-python-decorators.decorators.decorators import Requirements, SVCs
 ```

 Example usage of the decorators:

 ```
-@Requirements(REQ_111, REQ_222)
+@Requirements("REQ_111", "REQ_222")
 def somefunction():
 ```

 ```
-@SVCs(SVC_111, SVC_222)
+@SVCs("SVC_111", "SVC_222")
 def test_somefunction():
 ```

 ### Poetry build

-When running `$poetry build` or `$poetry install` the plugin will run the `activate` function located inside `DecoratorsPlugin`, calling functions from the `reqstool-decorators` package and generate a yaml file in the `dist` folder containing formatted data on all decorated code found.
+When running `$poetry build` or `$poetry install` the plugin will run the `activate` function located inside `DecoratorsPlugin` class, calling functions from the `reqstool-python-decorators` package and generate a annotations.yml file in the `build/reqstool/` folder containing formatted data on all decorated code found.